vitejs/vite/README.md

 You can directly import `.css` and `.json` files from JavaScript (including `<script>` tags of `*.vue` files, of course).

-- `.json` files exports its content as an object as the default export.
+- `.json` files export their content as an object that is the default export.

 - `.css` files do not export anything.
 Importing them leads to the side effect of them being injected to the page during dev, or being included in the final `style.css` of the production build.